Illinois NPIP Flock Owners and Approved Poultry Testers:

 At this time there is no cost to get into the NPIP program.
 There may be a nominal charge to have an authorized tester do the annual retest in your flock.

-To begin enrollment, please complete the fillable pdf NPIP Enrollment Form and submit it to the Bureau of Animal Health for processing.
+To begin enrollment, please complete the fillable pdf NPIP Enrollment Form and submit it to the Bureau of Animal Health and Welfare for processing.